Bretons: Traditional dance

 There are many traditional Breton dances, the most well-known being gavottes, an dro, the hanter dro, and the plinn.
-During the fest-noz, most dances are practised in a chain or in a circle (holding a finger); however, there are also dances in pairs and choreographed dances with sequences and figures.
+During the fest-noz, most dances are practised in a chain or in a circle with participants locking little (pinky) fingers; however, there are also dances in pairs and choreographed dances with sequences and figures.

 Traditional Breton music

 Two main types of Breton music are a choral a cappella tradition called kan ha diskan, and music involving instruments, including purely instrumental music.
 Traditional instruments include the bombard (similar to an oboe) and two types of bagpipes (veuze and binioù kozh).
 Other instruments often found are the diatonic accordion, the clarinet, and occasionally violin as well as the hurdy-gurdy.
 After World War II, the Great Highland bagpipe (and binioù bras) became commonplace in Brittany through the bagadoù (Breton pipe bands) and thus often replaced the binioù-kozh.
 The basic clarinet (treujenn-gaol) had all but disappeared but has regained popularity over the past few years.